 The Group's brand value could diminish significantly as a result of a number of factors, including if the Group fails to preserve the quality or enhance the sustainability of its products, processes and packaging, it is perceived to act in an irresponsible manner including with respect to its environmental or corporate responsibility, its brands fail to deliver a consistently positive consumer experience, competitors have more (or more effective) marketing or brand promotion campaigns than the Group, its products become subject to adverse public or medical opinion, its products become unavailable to consumers, it is subject to security breaches of confidential customer or employee information, or if the Group, its brands or its products receive negative publicity for any reason.
 The effect of negative publicity could be significant to the extent dissatisfaction with the Group or its products is disseminated via social media due to its immediacy and accessibility as a means of communication.
-Negative public perception of the Group, even if factually incorrect or based on isolated incidents, could significantly damage the Group's ability to attract and retain customers, consumers and employees.
+Negative public perception of the Group, even if factually incorrect or based on isolated incidents, could significantly damage the Group's reputation and revenues and could diminish the value of its brands.
+It could also negatively impact the Group's ability to attract and retain customers, consumers and employees.